deibit/dcpu16-deibit/README.md

 There are lots of implementation of the DCPU16 throughout the Internet (GitHub is full of them).
 It happens that implementing a CPU emulator totally worth as an exercise for learning [computer architecture](https://en.wikipedia.org/wiki/Computer_architecture).

-This is by no means a introductory emulator with the only function of learning the principles of computer systems by emulating them, so don't take it as  cserious project.
+This is by no means an introductory emulator with the only function of learning the principles of computer systems by emulating them, so don't take it as a serious project.

 ###Build